awsdocs/aws-batch-user-guide/doc_source/using_awslogs.md

 `awslogs-multiline-pattern`
 Required: No
 This option defines a multiline start pattern using a regular expression\.
-A log message consists of a line that matches the pattern and any following lines that don’t match the pattern\.
+A log message consists of a line that matches the pattern and any following lines that don't match the pattern\.
 Thus the matched line is the delimiter between log messages\.
 For more information, see [awslogs\-multiline\-pattern](https://docs.docker.com/config/containers/logging/awslogs/#awslogs-multiline-pattern) in the Docker documentation\.
 This option is ignored if `awslogs-datetime-format` is also configured\.
 Multiline logging performs regular expression parsing and matching of all log messages\.
 This may have a negative impact on logging performance\.